France–Japan relations: Franco-Japanese relations today

+In recent years, France has been strengthening trade and cultural exchanges with Japan.
 In June 1996, in Lyon, as part of the G7 summit which took place thanks to the crucial role played by the Consul General of Japan, Louis Michallet, Ryutaro Hashimoto and Jacques Chirac decided to organize "The Year of Japan in France", from April 1997 to March 1998 in order to correct the superficial and sometimes inaccurate understanding of Japanese culture.
 The start of that year coincided with the inauguration of the House of Culture of Japan in Paris.
 "The Year of France in Japan" followed "the Year of Japan", the combination of these two events inaugurating Franco-Japanese relations for the 21st century.